thatjunk/thatjunk.github.io/_pages/terms.md

 I make money on this website through affiliate programs.
 If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

-Currently I'm an affiliate for Amazon and Google Adsense.

 What this means for you:

 * I became an affiliate to earn revenue towards the costs of running and maintaining this website.
-Where I have direct control over which ads are served on this website.
 I offer only products that are directly related to the topic of this website and products that a reader/subscriber would have a genuine interest in or need of.
+I don't run any ads, nor do any advertising networks pay me to run ads.
 * I do not and will not recommend a product just for the sake of making money.
 * I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
 * I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.